HomerReid/scuff-em/doc/docs/reference/Geometries.md

 In what follows we will see how to write ``.scuffgeo`` files that describe each of these types of geometries.

+**Update, June 2018: <span class=SC>scuff-em</span> versions
+0.96 and later incorporate a new optimization known as [*automated detection of equivalent edge and surface pairs*][EquivalentEdgeSurfacePairs] that can yield enormous reductions (as much as 90% or more) in the cost of assembling the system matrix.
+See the [documentation][EquivalentEdgeSurfacePairs] for details on how to exploit this features.**

 <ol class="TOC">

 <p align="center">